Help Center

 4. Leave room for Ace's fields listed above (two on every plan, six with Trove).

-Once there is space, Ace re-creates its fields automatically on the next nightly run and scoring resumes — you do not need to reconnect anything.
+Once there is space, contact support with your account name and we will run the field setup again and confirm the fields are there — you do not need to reconnect anything.
 If you would rather not delete fields, upgrading to a Follow Up Boss plan with a higher custom-field limit also solves it.

 Heads up: Deleting a Follow Up Boss custom field permanently removes the data stored in it.
 Export first if you might need it.